 Assistant Professor and PhD Program Director

-Human-centered data science, network analysis, natural language processing, machine learning, data regulations
+Human-centered data science, computational social science, network science, natural language processing, machine learning, data regulations.

 Other Professional AppointmentsFaculty Affiliate, Department of Computer Science

 Faculty Affiliate, Information Trust Institute (ITI)

 Jana Diesner is an assistant professor at the iSchool at the University of Illinois at Urbana-Champaign.
 She earned her PhD from Carnegie Mellon University, School of Computer Science, in the Computation, Organizations and Society (COS) program.

 Diesner conducts research at the nexus of network science, natural language processing and machine learning.
 Her research mission is to contribute to the computational analysis and better understanding of the interplay and co-evolution of information and the structure and functioning of socio-technical networks.
 She develops and investigates methods and technologies for extracting information about networks from text corpora and considering the content of information for network analysis.
 In her empirical work, she studies networks from the business, science and geopolitical domain.
 She is particularly interested in covert information and covert networks.